proximax-storage/tsangular-nis1-xipfs-sdk/docs/upload-content.md

   encoding: 'utf-8',
   keywords: '', // optional
   metadata: '', // optional
-  text: 'ProximaX is a project that utilizes the NEM blockchain technology with the IPFS P2P storage technology to form a very powerful proofing solution for documents or files which are stored in an immutable and irreversible manner, similar to the blockchain technology solutions.'
+  text: 'ProximaX is a project that utilizes the NEM blockchain technology with the IPFS P2P storage technology to form a very powerful proofing solution for documents or files which are stored in an immutable and irreversible manner, similar to the blockchain technology solutions.',
+  senderPrivateKey: '', // enter the sender private key
+  recieverPublicKey: '', // enter the reciever public key
+  messageType: MessageType.PLAIN // either PLAIN or SECURE

 };

-// upload text to IPFS network this.uploadService.uploadText(payload).subscribe(result => {
+// upload text to IPFS network this.uploadService.uploadText(payload).subscribe(response => {

-  const rhm: ResourceHashMessage = result;
+  const nr: NemAnnounceResult = response.body;

-  // return the datahash from IPFS network console.log(rhm.hash()); //QmcQoG9VT4XYPNEpftg5to3vDmYifmGQ6c2w4oMcowgMsi
+  // return the datahash from NEM network
+  // 1725f6266f70104f2ea4320ccefae6d9cb1683fb0cab4c7e6bf97ece8c7d3bc1
+  console.log(nr.transactionHash.data);
 });
 ```
-Note: These operations will not announce the result transaction to NEM network.

 ## Uploading a binary file to IPFS network

-In this section, we will upload the image file (jpeg format) to the IFPF network.
+In this section, we will upload the image file (jpeg format) to the IFPF network and announce the transaction result to NEM network

 - Inject RemoteUploadService into component constructor